Meta-analysis of 27 studies · 1,864 participants

 Multiple cognitive and emotional mechanisms work together to create optimal conditions for language acquisition when music is integrated into learning.

-Rhythm segments information into memorable chunks, reducing cognitive load through natural pattern recognition.
-Pop music delivers vocabulary at approximately half the speed of normal speech.
+Rhythm segments information into memorable chunks, cutting cognitive load through natural pattern recognition.
+Pop music delivers vocabulary at roughly half the speed of normal speech.

 Information stored through both linguistic and melodic pathways creates redundant retrieval cues.
-The melody provides a second "hook" for accessing vocabulary.
+The melody is a second "hook" for accessing vocabulary.

 Music activates reward circuits and triggers dopamine release, which strengthens hippocampal memory consolidation.
 Enjoyment correlates with retention.

-The "earworm" phenomenon provides free additional exposures without conscious effort.
-Songs continue rehearsing in working memory long after listening ends.
+The "earworm" phenomenon gives you free extra exposures with no conscious effort.
+Songs keep rehearsing in working memory long after listening ends.

-Singing along improves accent accuracy through mimicry and repetition of native speaker patterns.
+Singing along sharpens accent accuracy through mimicry and repetition of native patterns.
 Extended vowels in singing aid phonetic acquisition.

-Authentic music provides cultural context, colloquialisms, and real-world language patterns that textbooks cannot capture.
+Authentic music carries cultural context, colloquialisms, and real-world language patterns that textbooks can't capture.

-Research consistently shows that active vocal engagement produces significantly stronger learning outcomes than passive listening.
-The audio-motor integration created by singing creates deeper encoding.
+Research consistently shows that active vocal engagement produces far stronger outcomes than passive listening.
+The audio-motor integration of singing creates deeper encoding.

 Supplementary